Csm352/Reinforcement-Learning-mine-scheduler-with-stockpiling/README.md

 Camborne School of Mines University of Exeter
 Cite as:
 Muhammad, K., and Ortiz, J. M. (2026).
 Reinforcement learning based mine scheduling code with stockpiling option.
-Camborne School of Mines, University of Exeter, UK.
-Repository: https://github.com/Csm352/Reinforcement-Learning-mine-scheduler-with-stockpiling/
+Camborne School of Mines, University of Exeter, UK.  https://github.com/Csm352/Reinforcement-Learning-mine-scheduler-with-stockpiling/

 # Reinforcement-Learning-mine-scheduler-with-stockpiling
 A two-agent (plant mine) reinforcement learning scheduler for open-pit mine planning with stockpiling and plant feed control is presented.
 The system schedules mining at the cluster rather than at the single-block level, while enforcing operational constraints: precedence, mining capacity, minimum mining width, and exposed-height limits.